JasonLocklin/Dissertation/VWM/Discussion.md

-When examining the apparent reliability of patient responses, the data appears to indicate that neglect patients fail to recall the colour of the square stimuli and respond in a way that indicates more prevalent guessing in the single square condition (i.e.,
+When examining the apparent reliability of patient responses, the data appears to indicate that neglect patients fail to recall the colour of the stimuli and respond in a way that indicates more prevalent guessing, in the single square condition (i.e.,
 $P_G$, figure \ref{fig_VWM_1Target}).
 Interestingly,  this effect
 was not significant in the multi-square condition (figure
 \ref{fig_VWM_MTarget}).
 In the single square condition, both healthy groups perform near ceiling.
-When non-targets are introduced in the multi-square conditions, all groups appear to fail more often, but for the healthy groups the bulk of the errors appear to be guessing (figure \ref{fig_VWM_MTarget}).
-The patient group, in contrast, exhibits broadly similar guessing probabilities as in the single square condition, but significantly inflated non-target errors, relative to the healthy groups (discussed below).
+When non-targets are introduced in the multi-square conditions, all groups appear to fail more often, but for the healthy groups the bulk of the new errors appear to come from guessing, and for the patients, it is less clear (figure \ref{fig_VWM_MTarget}).
+This may represent a different underlying failure, as guessing likely represents a failure of memory for stimuli colour, while non-target selection represents a more complicated interaction, as discussed below.

-The lack of a significant group guessing difference may, nevertheless, reflect limited sensitivity of the task variant.
+The lack of a significant group guessing difference in the multi-target condition may, nevertheless, reflect limited sensitivity of the task variant.
 The single square condition may be more effectively tuned to measure simple visual working memory failures (i.e., guessing), as that is